 Binge drinking is relatively common, so people may think this behavior is harmless.
-In fact, 25.8% of American adults engage in binge drinking in a given month, according to a report from the National Institute on Alcohol Abuse and Alcoholism.
-While binge drinking is a regular practice, it does not mean it is safe and can have serious consequences.
+In fact, 21.5% of Americans aged 12 and older engage in binge drinking in a given month, according to a report from the National Institute on Alcohol Abuse and Alcoholism.
+While binge drinking is a regular practice, it does not mean it is safe; it can actually have serious consequences.
 If you’re looking for information on how to stop binge drinking, helpful resources are available.

 What Is Binge Drinking?

 The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a man consuming five or more drinks at once or a woman consuming four or more drinks on one occasion.
 This is a level of drinking that exceeds “drinking in moderation” and brings the blood alcohol concentration (BAC) to .08% or above.

 Signs Your Binge Drinking Is Getting Out of Control

 Binge drinking doesn’t mean someone has an alcohol addiction.
 However, regular binge drinking increases the risk that someone will develop an alcohol use disorder, which is the clinical term for alcohol addiction.

 Signs that a binge drinking problem is out of control include:

 - Heavy alcohol use (binge drinking five or more times over a month)